 All vehicles are driven safely and cautiously to the intended parking.
 All vehicles must be backed in to each parking space.
 Safety is always the most important goal.
 Our operations should always be carried with a sense of urgency, however safety must never be sacrificed.

 The safety of Company employees, the public, and the protection of their property are important concerns.
 To that end, vehicles shall be operated in a safe manner and in compliance with all pertinent state and federal laws.
 All employees will drive cautiously and courteously, and obey speed limits and other pertinent state and federal laws and regulations at all times.

 The Company only employs staff that that meet the approved driver criteria described below.
 Approved drivers:

-• Must at minimum, be 19 years of age, although twenty-two years of age is preferred.
+• Must be at minimum 18 years of age, although 20 years of age or older is preferred.

 • Cannot have a major* or capital** violation on their driving record, no more than one at fault accident of any type in the last three years, and no more than two moving violations in the last three years.